JohnnyW23/key_gen_auto/README.md

 Python program that generates random codes and allows users to save them to a specific text file of their choice (line 34).

 # Code composition
-The generated code has a lenght of 8 to 12 characters, made by lowers, uppers, digits and symbols.
+The generated code has a length of 8 to 12 characters, made by lowers, uppers, digits and symbols.
 Feel free to change the lenght of passcode any way you want by editing it (line 16).

 # Requirements
 The only external module is the one named "keyboard".
 You can install it via pip: